shekharlab/SpatialRGC/README.md

-# Code for "Molecular and spatial analysis of ganglion cells on retinal flatmounts: diversity, topography, and perivascularity"
+# Code for "Molecular and spatial analysis of ganglion cells on retinal flatmounts identifies perivascular neurons resilient to glaucoma"

 ## Table of Contents
 1. [Project Overview](#project-overview)